Mladen II Šubić of Bribir: Legacy and assessment

 Historians give various reasons for Mladen's failure in relation to the career of his father, namely his violent tendencies and vanity, although those were not unusual traits for a ruler.
 At the same time, he was praised by his contemporaries for his chivalrous and intellectual virtues.
 Even the very negative description of chronicler Miha Madijev admits that he read the Holy Scripture often.
 He seems to have inspired his personal physician, William of Varignan (later also a professor of medicine), to write scientific tractates.

 In the eyes of the Dalmatian cities and some of his other subjects, he was remembered as a tyrant.
 His power as an arbiter became a burden for the Dalmatian cities, whose aristocracy and citizens required more space for self-governing, which was impossible to do with the domination of Mladen's court members.
 Croatian nobility was also unhappy, since they wanted a larger share of the rule for themselves.
 Mladen's political and military failures only encouraged their appetites.

 His fate caused sympathies in national tradition, and in 19th century two places in the Knin Castle were thought to be the places of his temporary captivity.

 Titles

-In the document of 10 April 1318, Mladen II Šubić is called "Ban of Croatia and Bosnia and general lord of Hum country".
+In the document of 10 April 1318, Mladen II Šubić is called "Ban of the Croats and Bosnia and general lord of Hum country".